Skip to main content

 Understanding how the exam is weighted tells you where to spend study time.

-Domain 1, Safety and Compliance (20%): Infection control, PPE, OSHA/HIPAA, standard precautions, sharps disposal, biohazard handling.
-20 questions.
-Do not skip this domain.
+Domain 1, Safety and Compliance (26%, 26 questions): Infection control, PPE, OSHA and CDC regulations, standard precautions, sharps disposal, and biohazard handling.
+The single largest knowledge area on the exam, so do not skip it.

 NHA CPT vs. ASCP PBT: Which Is Right for You?